MicrosoftDocs/windows-itpro-docs/windows/deployment/update/includes/wufb-deployment-find-device-name-graph-explorer.md

 > Requests using the [device](/graph/api/resources/device) resource type typically have both an `id` and a `deviceid`:
 > - The `deviceid` is the **Azure AD Device ID** and will be used in this tutorial.
 >    - Later in this tutorial, this `deviceid` will be used as an `id` when you make certain requests such as adding a device to a deployment audience.
-> - The `id` from the [device](/graph/api/resources/device) resource type is usually the Azure AD Object ID and it won't be used in this tutorial.
+> - The `id` from the [device](/graph/api/resources/device) resource type is usually the Azure AD Object ID, which won't be used in this tutorial.